-New Experimental NHC Cone Graphic Coming Soon!
+NHC Forecast Cone Graphic

-A new look is coming to the traditional National Hurricane Center's 3 and 5 day cone graphic later on this hurricane season.
-This new graphic will become available on or around August 15, 2024.
+A new look of the National Hurricane Center's 3 and 5 day operational cone graphic was implemented last year (August 2024).

-You may be asking yourself, what's changing?
-This experimental graphic will now include inland U.S. tropical storm and hurricane watches and warnings.
-The goal is to better relay the wind hazard risk.
-Keep in mind that there may be times during hurricane season that this graphic will not be immediately available with each advisory update as it will take some time to compile all of the watch and warning information.
+You may be asking yourself, what has changed?
+This revised graphic now includes inland U.S. tropical storm and hurricane watches and warnings.
+The primary purpose being to better visualize the wind hazard risk inland.
+Keep in mind that there may be times during the hurricane season that this graphic will not be immediately available with each advisory update as it will take some time to compile all of the watch and warning information.

-The operational cone graphic will remain unchanged in 2024 other than the annual minor adjustment of the cone size based on recent NHC track forecast errors.
-The operational cone graphic has always depicted coastal tropical storm and hurricane watches and warnings along with the track cone itself.
+Other than the annual minor adjustment of the cone size based on recent NHC track forecast errors, the cone graphic will stay the same as it was newly implemented last year.
+The cone graphic will now always depict both coastal and inland tropical storm and hurricane watches and warnings, along with the track cone itself.

-Once this graphic is published, users will be asked to provide feedback to the NHC.
-This feedback will help the NHC make any changes to the graphic before it is made operational.
-Hopefully you all find this experimental graphic extremely beneficial as we navigate through the 2024 hurricane season.
+Users are encouraged to provide feedback to the NHC.
+This

+feedback will help the NHC make any changes necessary to the graphic in order to enhance and add clarity to tropical threats both along the coast and inland.
+Hopefully you all find this new style extremely beneficial as we navigate through the 2025 hurricane season.